SeanXIV/Waste-sorting-api/README.md

-# Enviro365-Assessment
+# Waste Sorting API

 ## Overview

 This project is a Waste Management System API that provides endpoints for managing waste categories, disposal guidelines, and recycling tips.
+The API is deployed on Render and uses MongoDB Atlas for data storage.

 ## Technologies Used

 - Java 17
 - Spring Boot
-- H2 Database
+- MongoDB Atlas (primary database)
+- Embedded MongoDB (fallback for development/testing)
+- Spring Security with JWT Authentication
 - Maven
+- Swagger/OpenAPI for documentation

 ## API Endpoints